 RBIs, at-bats, strikeouts, no-hitters…if there’s one sport that’s naturally data-driven, it’s baseball.
 The game is loaded with it.
-And, it can play a big role in the road to wins, helping teams shape everything from which players to recruit to how to increase pitch velocity and reduce injuries.
+And, it can play a big role in the road to wins, helping teams shape everything from which players to recruit to how to increase pitch velocity and reduce injuries with biometric data.

 But off the field, data helps the San Francisco Giants make even more winning plays.
 Here’s how betting on innovation has helped the team win big.

 Make Innovation a Culture, Not a Function

 Leaving data in the dugout can be a rookie move—especially when you’re competing with other sports, streaming services, and entirely new ways of consuming entertainment.
 The capabilities to slice and dice high-value data help the Giants flex against change.
 CIO Bill Schlough says, “Change is happening on a macro level—how fans consume broadcasts and entertainment in general—down to the specifics of how fans interact with the game.”